A whistle-stop tour of every US president's ancestry

 The family history of powerful political figures is always interesting to delve into and they don't come more powerful than the President of the United States.

-Some American presidents' family trees are widely-documented, like Barack Obama's Irish roots.
+Some American presidents' family trees are widely documented.
 Others, you may be less familiar with.
-Here, we've provided quickfire summaries of all 46 US presidents' family histories.
-Some of them may have genes you weren't expecting.
+What's more, some of them may have family connections you don't expect.